collincahill/collin-cahill-ux-iop/README.md

 ## Notes
 ### Unit 2
 - I added a viewport meta attribute to the head of each page.
 This is something I've learned using Google's Page Insights that has helped my responsive pages load better on mobile.
+- All pages are dummy pages.
+No functionality, just markup and styling.
+Submit buttons don't work.